eduncan911/eduncan911.github.io/source/_posts/2014-07-11-key-based-ssh-logins-with-putty.markdown

 ## First, the PuTTY Quirks

 PuTTY is a great app for Windows.
 It's GUI though is a little odd and takes some getting used to.
 Specifically, it is a bit quirky around the Sessions, aka Profiles that allows you to save settings for quick connections in the future (just select it, click Open and that's it).
-Unless you hit Load, Save and Delete at the right sequence, things won't be loaded, saved or deleted.
+Unless you hit Load, Save and Delete in the right sequence, things won't be loaded, saved or deleted.

 Because of this, I recommend setting up your Session profile first before we get started with SSH keys.
 Nothing worse than going through all the steps to create a Session profile, and missing one step, having it all wiped out to start over.